 Hopefully, the section about mindset made sense and did not come off has some “self-help” preaching.
 My intent is really to ingrain that mindset is the first key ingredient to determine your success with teaching yourself about money.

-We all know saving, investing, and budgeting is important, yet so many fail to take any action.
+We all know that you should save for retirement, have an emergency fund, and invest, yet so many fail to take any action.
 This includes myself until 2014.
 Why?

 Nothing will change if your mindset is stuck and you lack the willingness to erase the misconception that personal finances is “too hard.”
 The cycle of change has to come from within.

 Usually a moment in your financial life can be the motivation and drive you need, but even then there is no guarantee.